dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 **How do you disable an environment?**

-Environments can be disabled using the Cluster Management Console but this can be cumbersome if you have a large amount to manage.
+Environments can be disabled using the Cluster Management Console, but this can be cumbersome if you have a large amount to manage.

 In this exercise we will disable the previously created environment via an API call.